Aaron Ramsey: Rangers leading chase to sign Juventus midfielder on loan with option to buy

 - Premier League January transfers: Club by club

-Sources have also mentioned Borussia Dortmund as being a possible destination for Ramsey - but they are not currently pursuing a deal, according to Sky in Germany.
+Several Premier League clubs were also interested in signing the midfielder, who was told he could leave Juventus this month.

-Sky Sports News has been told Juventus are prepared to continue paying Ramsey's high wages to facilitate a move.
+Crystal Palace and Wolves were two of those side, but it is understood they are focusing their attentions elsewhere.
+Burnley have also been keen but believed Ramsey was destined to move elsewhere during this window.

-Sky in Italy have previously reported that Juve would pay only part of his wages.
+Sources also mentioned Borussia Dortmund as being a possible destination for Ramsey, but Sky in Germany reported they were not pursuing a deal.

 Can Ramsey still cut it?